mewdev/mewdev/README.md

 I'm Michal, a passionate junior front-end developer with an artistic background.
 I enjoy turning creative ideas into functional and engaging applications using the latest best practices in modern frontend development.
 Here are some details about me and what I can bring to the table:

 ### 🛠️ Tech Stack:
-- HTML, CSS/SCSS, JavaScript
+- HTML, CSS/SCSS, JavaScript, TypeScript
-- React.js
-- Next.js, Astro
+- Next.js, Astro, React
 - Tailwind CSS
 - Storybook